KI7MT/wspr-analytics/README.md

 # WSPR Analytics CSV Utilities

 In the early days (March 2008), [WSPR Spots][] measured in the hundreds of thousands per month.
-Today, that number has increased to over 46 Million at last count, and shows no sign of abatment.
+Today, that number has increased to over 46 Million per month at last count, and shows no sign of abatement.
 By any reasonable definition, it is safe to say, [WSPR][] has entered the realm of [Big Data][].

 WSPR Analytics CSV Utilities is one of several packages surrouning the WSPR Analytics Suite of tools.